Starting an Architecture Firm, Marketing for Architects and Finding a Niche: Interview with Architect Oscia Wilson of Boiled Architecture

 Have you ever wanted to start your own architecture firm?
 When I tried (and failed) to successfully launch my own architecture firm 5 years ago, I wish I would have known what Oscia Wilson, owner of Boiled Architecture, shares in this interview: the big myth about starting your own firm, what it takes to get clients from scratch, the creative strategy she used to hire the right architects, marketing for architects, and what it took to launch her firm.
-All this and much more, available as an iTunes podcast or video below.
-This is our inaugural episode – check back here every other week to catch new episodes of Buisness of Architecture TV!

 Show Notes Mentioned in the Interview

 - In addition to her firm, Oscia Wilson is the founder of the Women’s Entrepreneurship Retreat which will take place May 24-26, 2013 on beautiful Monterey Bay.
 This will be an amazing opportunity to connect with other motivated and talented women.
 I can’t recommend this enough.
 The speakers Oscia has lined up are amazing, and you will have to opportunity to get mentoring and walk away with a network of committed friends.
 To find out more, click here.